sebastian-luna-valero/ansible-role-monasca-agent/README.md

 - monasca_agent_project:

 ## Optional
+- monasca_agent_check_frequency - Sets how often the collection run for the agent will occur
 - monasca_agent_system_only - setting to true will cause Monasca setup to run in system_only mode
 - monasca_agent_service:
 - monasca_agent_dimensions: 'role:monitoring,region:a'